cry-C/SecureGraphFL/README.md

 ## About

 This is the PyTorch implementation of Secure Graph FL from the paper "SecureGraphFL: A Privacy-Preserving and Attack-Resilient Federated Learning Framework for Traffic Prediction".
-It is designed to model spatio-temporal dependencies in traffic flow data for accurate traffic forecasting.
+The proposed model is designed to address privacy protection and model robustness issues in traffic prediction.
+The framework integrates graph convolutional networks (GCNs) and Actor-Critic networks, enabling it to maintain high predictive accuracy while safeguarding user data privacy.

 ## Prerequisites- Use Same Versions